fmalazemi/cs143/Lecture_notes/lecture_3_if_statement_exercises.md

 ## Exercise 3: Maximum of Three Numbers

-Write a program that reads three numbers and prints the **largest** one.
+Write a program that reads three integers and prints the **largest** one.

 <details markdown="1">
 <summary>Click to see solution</summary>